codebar/ios-tutorials/readme.md

 ## How to add a new tutorial page

-1. Create the page in the `docs` folder (make sure it follows the same structure as the others).
+1. Create the page in the `src/docs` folder (make sure it follows the same structure as the others).
-2. Any images you need can be placed in the folder `docs/assets`.
+2. Any images you need can be placed in the folder `src/docs/assets`.
-3. Make sure you link to it in the `website/sidebars.json` properly.
+3. Make sure you link to it in the `src/website/sidebars.json` properly.
 4. To test the sidebars, you need to stop running it locally, then run it again.
-5. If required, add a section in `website/pages/index.js` so everyone knows it exists!
+5. If required, add a section in `src/website/pages/index.js` so everyone knows it exists!

 ## How to deploy